FDA pulls authorization for GSK-Vir's COVID therapy as BA.2 cases rise | Health

 The U.S. health regulator said on Tuesday GlaxoSmithKline and Vir Biotechnology's antibody therapy was no longer authorized as a COVID-19 treatment, with data suggesting it was unlikely to be effective against the dominant Omicron sub-variant in the country.

-The agency pulled its authorization for the therapy, sotrovimab, in much of the U.S. northeast last month.
+The move by the agency, which had already pulled its authorization for the sotrovimab therapy in much of the U.S. northeast last month, sent shares in Vir Biotechnology 11.5% lower.
 The highly contagious BA.2 coronavirus sub-variant is estimated to make up about three of every four COVID-19 cases in the United States, according to the latest government data.

 GlaxoSmithKline and Vir have said treatment with sotrovimab retains neutralizing activity against the BA.2 sub-variant, but others, including researchers from Columbia University, disagree.
-GSK spokeswoman Lyndsay Meyer said on Tuesday as COVID continues to evolve and new variants emerge, the company expects governments and health systems will continue to need a diverse arsenal of vaccine and therapeutic options, and the company will continue to work with them to ensure ongoing access to sotrovimab.
+Vir Biotechnology in a filing with the Securities and Exchange Commission said the two companies were preparing a package of data to support the use of a higher dose of sotrovimab for the Omicron BA.2 sub-variant, which will be shared with regulators globally, reiterating the companies' plan from last month.

-Shares of Vir Biotechnology, which was yet to respond to a Reuters request for comment, fell nearly 10% in afternoon trading.
-Last month, the companies said they were preparing a package of data in support of a higher dose for sotrovimab than the currently authorized 500 mg for the BA.2 sub-variant.
+Vir still expects to recognize about $1.1 billion in collaboration revenue when sotrovimab doses are delivered in the first half of 2022.
+The companies also plan to submit an application for full approval of the drug in the second half of the year, and expect to start two late-stage trials in the second quarter to assess whether sotrovimab can prevent symptomatic COVID-19 infection in immunocompromised patients, Vir said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)